Unknownme3/PID-control-for-motor-using-arduino/README.md

 PID logic adjusts the speed command to maintain the target RPM.
 Current RPM, target RPM, and speed command values are printed to the Serial Monitor for debugging.

+FOR MORE DETAILED EXPLANATION OF PINOUTS AND OTHER HELP IVE UPLOADED RMC2303 DATASHEET